Best Fishing Shirts with UPF 50+ in 2026: 8 Compared & Ranked

 Sitka Radiant Sun Hoodie

-Field & Stream named the Sitka Radiant their "Best Overall" fishing shirt for 2026, and the hood design is a major reason why.
-A thin elastic band runs around the hood edge, holding it securely in place even in strong boat-speed winds — a problem that plagues most competitor hoods.
+The Sitka Radiant is most interesting for its hood design.
+A thin elastic band runs around the hood edge, holding it securely in place even in strong boat-speed winds — a problem that plagues many competitor hoods.

 Polygiene Odor Control Technology keeps it fresh, and the elastic thumb loops extend coverage over the back of your hands.
 At ~$90, it's expensive for a fishing shirt, but the wind-proof hood design alone may justify the premium for offshore anglers who battle constant wind.